neptune0170/Proactive/README.md

 To achieve any new goal it requires time , patience and consistecy.
 Most of us when starts a new goal to learn new thing, we were energetic but after few days or week we loose this energy and drop the plan to achieve that goal and switch to something else.
 Now the questions is why we drop the plan ?
-When the burden of doing it outweighs the joy and you starts forgeting your initial goal, your mind divert your's initial plan.
+When the burden of doing it outweighs the joy, you starts forgeting your initial goal.
 Some of these problem can be fixed by proactive.

 Features:-